 Study findings revealed that many efforts are still needed for providing quality developmental care in NICUs.
-We recommend future studies to identify barriers to developmental care delivery.
-Successful delivery of developmental care necessitates interdisciplinary adopting an approach, involving all healthcare professionals, and the principles educating them about of developmental delivery.
-Moreover. care developmental care policy making by using interdisciplinary approaches would facilitate developmental care delivery and improve its practicality of the quality.
-Given the developmental care domains which had been used and assessed in this study, these domains used developing can be for national developmental care guidelines and protocols.
+We recommend future studies to identify barriers developmental care delivery.
+Successful delivery of developmental care necessitates interdisciplinary adopting approach, involving all healthcare professionals, and the principles educating them about developmental delivery.
+Moreover. care developmental care policy making by using interdisciplinary approaches would facilitate developmental care delivery and improve its practicality of the Given the developmental care domains which had been used and assessed in this study, these domains used developing be for developmental care guidelines and protocols.
 Moreover, the findings of this study revealed some weaknesses of developmental care delivery such as parents' inability to visit their neonates frequently.